cycling777/windows11-Set-Up-Chocolatey/README.md

 # windows11-Set-Up-Chocolatey
-Makeing devlopment environment with chocolatry in windows11
+Making devlopment environment with chocolatry in windows11
 This tutorial is for datascientists mainly

 ## What is Chocolatey